Search ranking factor correlation studies are bullshit.

 Finally, know that if you look at enough metrics, even if they’re all completely unrelated, you will find ones with strong correlations.

 The most famous example of this phenomenon was illustrated by Caltech’s David Leinweber.
-Mining a database of agricultural statistics, he found that butter production in Bangladesh had a 75% correlation with movements of the S&P 500.
+Mining a database of agricultural statistics, he found that butter production in Bangladesh had a 75% correlation with the movements of the S&P 500.
 Add in US Butter production and Cheese production, and you can explain 95% of the variation in the S&P 500.
 Add in the population of Sheep in the US and Bangladesh, and you can “explain” 99% of the movements in the S&P 500 benchmark!

 “Secrets of Google’s algorithm finally revealed!”